Split or Dubrovnik: Which Croatian City to Visit?

 Where to Stay in Split

-Il Giardino Luxury Rooms & Suites — If you have a higher budget and are seeking a bit of luxury in Split, then this boutique hotel is a great choice for you.
-They have a number of chic and romantic rooms available and it’s well-located in the city centre, within walking distance of all of Split’s top attractions.
+Il Giardino Luxury Rooms & Suites — This boutique hotel has many chic and romantic rooms available and it’s well-located in the city centre, within walking distance of all of Split’s top attractions.
 There is also a great breakfast included in the nightly rate.
-Click here to see their latest prices

 Private Rental — This can be a great option in Split if you would rather stay in your own private apartment.
 There are numerous properties available like this luxurious apartment near the city centre.
-Click here to browse private rentals in Split.

 Tchaikovsky Hostel — If you’re travelling solo or on a budget, then this centrally-located hostel is a great choice for you.
 They have a range of dorm and private rooms available and come very highly rated.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other options in Split